Who are we?

 We serve the state of Vermont and are happy to assist with requests from private landowners, consulting foresters, private and public land managers, and educators for diagnostic services and providing information related to tree and forest health.

-How to access lab services:
+How do I access lab services?

 - Commercial agricultural growers in Vermont should reach out to the University of Vermont Plant Diagnostic Clinic.